The official blog of the Lung Institute.

 According to the Lung Institute’s recent in house white paper, 84 percent of COPD patients reported an improved quality of life score within three months of receiving treatment at a Lung Institute clinic.
 Additionally, 48 percent of those tested saw at least a 10 percent increase in pulmonary function, with an average increase of 16 percent.
-The white paper analysis focused on COPD patients, however the Lung Institute studies how stem cell therapy affects other pulmonary conditions by providing treatment for other diseases such as pulmonary fibrosis, chronic bronchitis, emphysema and interstitial lung disease.
+The white paper analysis focused on COPD patients, however the Lung Institute studies how cellular therapy affects other pulmonary conditions by providing treatment for other diseases such as pulmonary fibrosis, chronic bronchitis, emphysema and interstitial lung disease.

 “In my practice I used to see a lot of COPD patients, most prescribed conventional treatment methods like inhalers and steroids, which come with various side effects,” said Marakatham.
 “In severe cases, patients faced a lung transplant, but not all patients want to proceed with that.
 This is really a hope for such patients.
-When I heard about the Lung Institute’s success rate, and how stem cell therapy is really helping patients lead a better life, I was very much interested in joining to be able to truly make a difference in these patients’ lives.”
+When I heard about the Lung Institute’s success rate, and how cellular therapy is really helping patients lead a better life, I was very much interested in joining to be able to truly make a difference in these patients’ lives.”

 About the Lung Institute